| 2014 Ohio Forage Performance TrialsAuthors:

 used at all locations for control of potato leafhopper (PLH) in the standard

 yield trials.
+Clover:

-Red and white clover trials were seeded in 2013 at South Charleston.
+Red & White Red and white clover trials were seeded in 2013 at South Charleston.

 Trials were sprayed after the first harvest for potato Leafhopper (PLH)

 control to aid new growth due to the high numbers of PLH.
+Red clover is better adapted than alfalfa to soils that are somewhat

 poorly drained and slightly acidic; however, greatest production will occur